nerium-data/nerium/README.md

 Note that Nerium loads the query files on server start; while adding additional query scripts does not require any code or config changes, the server needs to be restarted in order to use them.

+### Query parameters

+Use `:<param>` to specify bind parameters in your query text.
+These are given specific values in the URL query string by the results request.

 ### Front matter

 Query files can optionally include a [YAML](http://yaml.org/) front matter block.
 The front matter goes at the top of the file, set off by triple-dashed lines, as in this example: